MIghtyno42/presentation/Delegators/talk.md

 # The purpose of Generators in Python

-Return returns the entire output at once.
-Yield, which is typically used by generators, yields only one iteration at a time
+"Return" returns the entire output at once.
+"Yield", which is typically used by generators, yields only one iteration at a time

 # Code Example of yield